-Imagine having someone walk up to you out of the blue and they just start going on and on about how they love your fake eyelashes or tie and then starts pushing their product onto you not allowing you to get a word in.
+Imagine having someone walk up to you out of the blue and they just start going on about how they love your fake eyelashes or tie and then start pushing their product onto you.

 Not even trying to get to know you or what you’re about.

 Maybe you hate eyelashes and ties and you were only wearing them as a one time thing.